-Below are a list of the best practices to help protect you and your Electroneum accounts.
+Below are a list of the best practices to help protect you and your ETN Online Wallets.

 Websites and apps

-The official websites that Electroneum provide are electroneum.com & my.electroneum.com.
+The official websites that the ETN Network provide are electroneum.com & my.electroneum.com.

-Only ever download the app via the link on our official website electroneum.com, don’t download apps by searching for Electroneum or visit websites claiming to be Electroneum and NEVER enter your account details into these apps or websites.
+Only ever download the ETN App via the link on our official website electroneum.com, don’t download apps by searching for Electroneum or ETN, or visit websites claiming to be Electroneum and NEVER enter your account details into these apps or websites.
 These sites are phishing sites and are used to gather your information to access your account.
 We will NEVER email you a log in link or app link, we will only ever direct you to electroneum.com or my.electroneum.com.